Monday, 17 August 2015

 Child abuse and retribution now - it’s like Operation Yew tree : The Movie!

 The film opens with scenes young kids being forced to work down a mine as the credits roll past.
-You might think they would be no good at digging coal but there presence is qualified by someone looking for a small kid to squeeze into a narrow fissure to lay some dynamite.
+You might think they would be no good at digging coal but their presence is qualified by someone looking for a small kid to squeeze into a narrow fissure to lay some dynamite.
 This would seem an exceptional task and you’d think some Irish navvies would be better suited to the whole mining game.
 Still, if you go that route you miss out on the hole ‘Village of the Damned’ vibe later on.

 We soon jump to the present day and a young Mum and her two daughters are heading out into the sticks.
 They stop at a grocery store and get warned off by the less than convincing shop keeper but they plough on regardless.
 All those missing person signs are no doubt just some local colour.
 We learn the lady is a widow and the family are moving into her husband’s remote ancestral home.
 The house is a total crap hole and has all the usual features of slamming doors and things that go aaarrrggghhh! in the night.